lwoluke/React-RealEstate-FullStack/README.md

 # React-RealEstate-FullStack
 Frontend using React, HTML, CSS.
-Backend using Strapi GraphQL and Apollo.
+Backend using Strapi GraphQL.
 ## Front End Setup
 To setup front end, follow these steps: